ukparliament/egg-timer/public/treaty.rb.md

 For period B this **does not** include the day on which a Minister makes a statement that the treaty should nevertheless be ratified.

-The first following joint actual sitting day is the start of the scrutiny period.

 We continue to the **day immediately following** the start day.

 If that day is or is followed by a joint actual sitting day...